 Eleven years later, an estimated 5,000 families who owned homes before Hurricane Katrina still do not have the funds or resources necessary to rebuild.
 These families are our clients.

 Today we receive an average of 15 calls per week from individuals seeking rebuilding assistance; the average age of a caller is 63 years.
 We receive 25% more requests for help now than we did a year ago.

 Through the following programs and activities, SBP serves low-to moderate- income residents with a special focus on families with small children, the elderly, disabled persons, war veterans, and under-and uninsured persons:

 SBP featured on CBS Evening News - August 27, 2015

 Already signed up to volunteer?

 Ask friends & family to sponsor you!
 Click here to learn more!

 New HQ!
-In late 2015, SBP will move to its new location in Mid-City New Orleans.
-The new facility will include a construction training lab for teaching state-of-the-art construction skills to an estimated 40 at-risk youth and 20 veterans annually.
-A separate residential component of the facility will include 50-60 units of affordable rental housing for veterans and seniors.
+On May 9th, 2016, SBP moved to its new location in Mid-City New Orleans.
+The new facility which will serve as the organization's National Headquarters includes a construction training lab for teaching state-of-the-art construction skills to an estimated 40 at-risk youth and 20 veterans annually.
+A separate, yet to be built residential component of the facility will include 50-60 units of affordable rental housing for veterans and seniors.